 Hi, I’m Emily.
-I’m a former magazine journalist who now works as a copywriter, editor and communications consultant—sometimes for NGOs, other times as a freelancer.
+I’m a former magazine journalist who now works as a writer, copywriter and communications consultant—sometimes for NGOs, other times as a freelancer.
 Originally from Brisbane, Australia, I have been on the road since 2015.

 This chapter of my travel journey—and the origins of this blog—can be traced back to Thailand.
-After graduating from my masters program, my partner and I quit our day jobs (mine was actually a night job) and bought one-way tickets to Chiang Mai, where we ended up staying for the next six months.
-Our intention was to travel and live overseas for as long as possible.
-Two years later, our plans have chopped and changed significantly, but we’re still on the road and managing to hold down careers while we travel.
+After graduating from my masters program, my partner and I quit our day jobs (mine was actually a night job) and bought one-way tickets to Chiang Mai, where we ended up living for six months.
+Our intention was to travel for as long as possible and see as much of the world as we could.
+Almost four years later, our plans have chopped and changed significantly, but we’re still on the road and managing to hold down careers while we travel.

-In 2016, we had a change of pace and spent the year living in Phnom Penh, Cambodia, while I worked for a local NGO.
+In 2016, we had a change of pace and spent the year living in Phnom Penh, Cambodia, while I worked for a local NGO in public health.
 I got the chance to travel extensively through the country, cementing my love for Southeast Asia.
 In 2017, I spent another three months freelancing while travelling through the Caucasus—Georgia, Armenia and Azerbaijan.
-We both fell hard for this part of the world and I can’t wait to be back there (in 2019, we hope!).
-In September 2017, we relocated again—this time to Hanoi, Vietnam, where we both now live and work.
+We both fell hard for this part of the world and I can’t wait to be back there again.

 Get in touch: emily[at]wander-lush.org